harness/developer-hub/docs/continuous-delivery/cd-advanced/ticketing-systems-category/servicenow-import-set.md

 ## Required ServiceNow roles

-Here are the minimal permissions that integration user must have for executing a ServiceNow import set step;
+Here are the minimal permissions that the integration user must have for executing a ServiceNow import set step:

 - import_transformer.
 - role mapping to CRUD permissions on staging table.
-- roles mapping to READ permissions for each of the target tables that have an existing transform map from the specified staging table to target table.
+- roles mapping to READ permissions for each of the target tables that have an existing transform map from the specified staging table to the target table.
 - (if required) permissions for fetching specific staging tables.
-- permission to access table sys_db_object.
+- permission to access table `sys_db_object`.
 This is optional because you can enter your own staging table instead of selecting prefetched values.

 ## Add a ServiceNow Import Set step

 You can add a ServiceNow Import Set step anywhere in CD, approval, or custom stages where you need to import data using a staging table.

-1. In a Harness CD, approval, or custom stage, in **Execution**, click Add Step, and then select **ServiceNow Import Set**.
+1. In a Harness CD, approval, or custom stage, in **Execution**, click **Add Step**, and then select **ServiceNow Import Set**.
 2. Enter a name for the step.
 3. Enter a timeout period for the step.
 Once the timeout expires, Harness will initiate the step or stage [failure strategy](../../../platform/Pipelines/8_Pipelines/../../8_Pipelines/define-a-failure-strategy-on-stages-and-steps.md).
 4. In **ServiceNow Connector**, select or create the [Harness ServiceNow Connector](../../../platform/7_Connectors/connect-to-service-now.md) to use.

 ## Select the stage table

-The **Staging Table** setting specifies the staging table that will be used to import data into ServiceNow.
+The **Staging Table** setting specifies the staging table used to import data into ServiceNow.
 These intermediate table names extend the **Import Set Row** table in ServiceNow.

 1. In **Staging Table**, select or enter the staging table to use.
 The list is populated using the ServiceNow connector you added in **ServiceNow Connector**.